bryce-schultz/music-2-chords/README.md

 - Apple Music
 - Pandora

-Some songs won't work right as the pages aren't very consistant about class names, and id's.
+Some songs won't work right as the pages aren't very consistant about class names and id's.

 Future plans:
 - Better page parsing